bast/software-development-toolbox/doc/project.rst

 During the project week you will use what you have learned during the lectures and hands-on exercises.

-Ideally this will be to introduce version control, testing, and documentation framework for your own project(s).
+Ideally this will be to introduce version control, testing, documentation framework, good practices and good intentions for your own project(s).
 If you use makefiles then the project can also involve moving to CMake (we highly recommend such a step).

 You should choose and submit a short project abstract (one or two paragraphs) in pdf format before the end of day 4 so that we have the possibility to